davideluque/nemid/README.md

   puts e # Developer-friendly message, example: Signature is invalid. end

-# Note that response.validate_response raises exceptions instead of returning
-# true or false, the exceptions are raised according to the order that the
-# methods are invoked.
-The following methods perform the same validations
-# and do not raise exceptions:
+# Note that response.validate_response raises exceptions instead of returning true or false, the exceptions are raised according to the order that the  methods are invoked.
+The following methods perform the same validations and do not raise exceptions:

 response.valid_signature? # true
 response.valid_certificate_chain? # true
 response.user_certificate_expired? # false
 response.user_certificate_revoked? # false

-# If response is valid, proceed to extract user information:
+# If response is valid, then proceed to extract user information:

 # Extract PID or RID
 response.extract_pid_or_rid # "PID:9208-2002-2-316380231171"